 Visiting JD Student Admissions

-If you are a law school student currently attending an ABA-approved law school and you are in good standing at that institution, we invite you to apply to visit Pepperdine University School of Law.
+If you are a law school student currently attending an ABA-approved law school and you are in good standing at that institution, we invite you to apply to be a visiting student at Pepperdine Caruso Law.

 Visiting Student FAQ